 - A lack of clear explanation around how sessions are managed

-It’s completely reasonable to ask whether something unfamiliar is safe.
 The important thing is understanding what actually affects safety, rather than relying on worst-case examples.

-What Actually Makes Cryotherapy Safe (or Unsafe)
+What Actually Makes Cryotherapy Safe or Unsafe

 Cryotherapy safety has very little to do with toughness or tolerance.
 What matters most is how the session is delivered, who’s supervising, and whether individual suitability is taken seriously.
 One of the most important factors is monitoring surface skin temperature, which indicates how your body is responding and determines how long a session actually needs to last.